-Today, 20 of CASN members are offering PhD programs with an enrollment of 456 students across the country.
+Today, 21 of CASN members are offering PhD programs with an enrollment of 456 students across the country.
 2 of CASN’s member schools are offering a doctorate in nursing (DN) as well as a PhD program for practice and government nursing leaders.

 The new CASN constitutions included the colleges engaged in baccalaureate education in its membership.
 This fourth milestone represents the attainment of a driving goal of the founding members – that nurses enter practice with a high-quality baccalaureate education.
 The 11 members schools who initially launched the organization have been joined by many others, which was one of their four specified objectives.
 Today, 95 CASN member schools are engaged in providing baccalaureate, and/or graduate programs of nursing across Canada.

 Thanks to the vision and passion of the 11 founding schools of CASN, the association has grown to represent 95 schools, and continues to push forward the mandate they set – to advance nursing knowledge and nursing education in the interest of healthier Canadians in a variety of ways

 There have been new directions within this original mandate as society and health care evolve, including:

 For more information about CASN, visit https://www.casn.ca/